Microsoft Access Migration Strategy Report

 Two Migration Approaches

 The smaller the increment, the smaller the risk and the smaller the gain.
-Our MS Access developers will be taking the iterative approach.
+Our MS Access developers will be taking an iterative, low-risk approach.